The Bird-of-Prey Size Paradox

 DS9: Sons and Daughters

 The Rotarran (in flight mode) is around 2/3 the width of a Vor'cha class, giving it a length of a little less than 200m.
 Martok says he requisitioned 15 new crew members, which implies that the complete crew consists of 30 or more warriors.
 Furthermore, a deck 5 is mentioned.
 This is possible with 2.5m tall decks on a 60m or any longer BoP if the decks are counted from the top of the rearward hull.
-A 110m BoP could have 7 decks of 3m each.
+A 110m BoP could possess 7 decks of 3m each.

 In the same episode we see Klingon BoPs protect a convoy of cargo ships.
 These Klingon cargo ships are modifications of the model of the Cardassian freighter Groumall, and in relation to the BoP they are considerably larger.
 A much better relative size estimation is possible with the Jem'Hadar fighters, however.
 The dimensions of these Dominion ships are anything but clear.
 Anyway, the camera shows the latter in front of as well as behind the Klingon Bird-of-Prey.
 The two ships appear to have almost the same width, with the BoP being perhaps a few meters wider.
 In this case both ships would have about the same length.